Half-Life (video game): Critical reception

-Half-Life received critical acclaim by reviewers.
 On the review aggregation website Metacritic, Half-Life has a score of 96 out of 100, indicating "universal acclaim".
 Computer Gaming Worlds Jeff Green said it was "not just one of the best games of the year.
 It's one of the best games of any year, an instant classic that is miles better than any of its immediate competition, and—in its single-player form—is the best shooter since the original Doom."
 Next Generation wrote: "It is fast paced, it is dramatic, and it brings the very idea of adventure on a PC out of the dark ages and into a 3D world.
 All that and not a single Orc in sight."
 IGN described it as "a tour de force in game design, the definitive single player game in a first-person shooter".
 GameSpot said it was the "closest thing to a revolutionary step the genre has ever taken".

 Several reviewers cited the level of immersion and interactivity as revolutionary.
 AllGame said, "It isn't everyday that you come across a game that totally revolutionizes an entire genre, but Half-Life has done just that."
 Hot Games commented on the realism, and how the environment "all adds up to a totally immersive gaming experience that makes everything else look quite shoddy in comparison".
 Gamers Depot wrote that it was the most immersive game they had played.

 The final portion of the game, taking place in the alien world of Xen, was generally considered the weakest.
 Besides introducing a wholly new and alien setting, it also featured a number of low-gravity jumping puzzles.
 The GoldSrc engine did not provide as much precise control for the player during jumping, making these jumps difficult and often with Freeman falling into a void and the player restarting the game.
 Wireds Julie Muncy called the Xen sequence "an abbreviated, unpleasant stop on an alien world with bad platforming and a boss fight against what appeared, by all accounts, to be a giant floating infant".
 The Electric Playground said that Half-Life was an "immersive and engaging entertainment experience" in its first half and that it "peaked too soon".